Advanced Choicescript

 *finish The show is over!

-You can also use nested blocks of conditionals, but this technique is pretty advanced; it's hard to get the indentation exactly right.
+• More Conditional options: In addition to using *if on each line, you can also use nested blocks of conditionals.
+This technique is pretty advanced, because it’s hard to get the indentation exactly right.

 *choice